kamranahmedse/gulp-css-tailor/README.md

 # ✂ gulp-css-tailor

-> Gulp plugin that automatically generates the CSS from your HTML classes
+> Gulp plugin that automatically generates CSS from your HTML classes

 Utility that turns the classes applied upon the **DOM elements to CSS**.
 So that you don't have to manually write the CSS for those minor UI enhancements like increasing the padding, adding a little margin, changing the font size, applying a border radius, pumping up the line-height a bit etc.